 Legion Pulse and C4 are both popular for a reason – they work.
 They will give you more energy and focus no matter if you’re in the gym or doing long-distance running.
 However, both products have their drawbacks that make them fall out of the year’s list of top 3 pre-workout supplements.

 One issue is that both Legion Pulse and Cellucor C4 are missing several ingredients that have been shown by science to be among the most effective natural ergogenic acids.

 Additionally, Legion Pulse has too much caffeine which may result in more side effects than benefits.
 Yes, there’s the stim-free option available, but that one lacks the ‘kick’ you’d get from a pre-workout.
-With the stim-free option, we didn’t feel much at all, and the caffeinated version is a bit too aggressive in our experience.

 Also, the price is pretty steep at $36 for just 21 servings.
 If you’re going to charge this much, the pre-workout shouldn’t have the issues we mentioned.

 As for Cellucor C4, it’s a cheaper option at $30 for 30 servings.
 It’s also got a lower dose of caffeine which will reduce your chances of getting side effects.
 Cellucor C4 also has creatine which is a great ingredient for long-term muscle building.
 The main issue with C4, though, is the use of controversial synthetic sweetener Sucralose.
 The jury is still out on how safe artificial sweeteners are, so if you don’t mind them, Cellucor C4 could be a good option for you.